Determinants of Mahler measures and special values of $L$-functions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank John Voight, Hang Liu, and François Brunault for several helpful discussions.
+The authors would like to thank John Voight, Hang Liu, and François Brunault for helpful discussions, and the anonymous referees for valuable comments on earlier versions of this paper, which greatly helped improve the exposition.
 The authors are also grateful to Ken Ribet, Xavier Guitart, Edgar Costa, and David Farmer for answering their questions about CM elliptic curves and $L$-functions.
 The first author is supported by the National Research Council of Thailand (NRCT) under the Research Grant for Mid-Career Scholar [N41A640153 to D.S.].
+The second author is supported by the Natural Science Foundation of Anhui Province (Grant No.~2508085QA017).